adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Total price : 5.88*4+0.48 = **$24** / month

-Feel free to fork this project in order to adapt for your custom needs, with less or additional nodes, etc. This is just a startup sample template.
+Additional nodes can be easily added according `workers` terraform variable, cf below.
+Feel free to fork this project in order to adapt for your custom needs.

 This Terraform template includes [Salt Project](https://docs.saltproject.io) as well for easy global cluster management, perfect for upgrades in one single time !